The Desirability Lab applies design, behavioral economics, and psychological research to:

 Dr. B. A. Altringer

-Dr. B. A. Altringer is the Director of the Desirability Lab, faculty on Innovation and Design at Harvard University’s John A. Paulson School of Engineering and Applied Sciences and the Graduate School of Design, and core faculty of the new joint engineering MBA degree offered by SEAS and HBS.
+Founder and Director of the Desirability Lab, full-time Senior (practice-based) Faculty on Innovation and Design at Harvard University’s John A. Paulson School of Engineering and Applied Sciences and the Graduate School of Design, and core faculty of the new joint engineering MS+MBA degree offered by SEAS and HBS.
 Altringer is also a practicing designer and entrepreneur.
 She was on the founding team of Piaggio Fast Forward, where she leads research and design.
-She also created and leads a major software project that calculates flavor optimization.
+She also created and leads the Flavor Genome Project that categorizes the human taste experience of flavors.
 For many years, Altringer studied what makes some designs more desirable than others, as well as the interpersonal factors related to the most (and least) successful projects.
 Altringer has worked with hundreds of teams across a range of multinational companies and educational institutions, using qualitative and quantitative methods to explore these questions, including: Piaggio Fast Forward, Harvard Innovation Lab, Stanford D-School, MIT, Berkman Center, Artscience Labs, Kering/Gucci Group/Puma, Swarovski, OneLeap, ARG Design/City of Cape Town, 2010 FIFA World Cup and others.
 During her PhD at Cambridge University, visiting scholarship at Stanford, and postdoctoral work at MIT, Altringer studied teams at IDEO and in WPP across 11 countries spanning six continents, developing a model explaining innovation performance differences that was later implemented at IDEO.
 Prior to the PhD, she earned a masters in architecture at the University of Cape Town focusing on sustainability, design, and the FIFA 2010 World Cup preparations.
 This built on her previous research on design and major sporting events during a Fulbright Scholarship in Barcelona.
 Dr. Altringer is interested in practical ways to support more creative problem solvers to succeed more often – both in higher education and in industry.
 She creates research-based design curriculum for undergraduate and graduate level courses (e.g., Harvard’s ES22: Design Survivor: Experiential Lessons in Design for Desirability (spring) and ES21: The Innovators’ Practice: Finding, building and leading good ideas with others (fall)).
 She also often creates winter and summer field courses (e.g., Cultural Entrepreneurship in NYC (winter), Sustainable Design in Italy (summer), and Sustainable Design and the Rise of Digital Nomads in Indonesia (winter)).

 Neal Adolph Akatsuka